Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: CHALLENGES IN MULTI-MODAL MISINFORMATION DETECTION

 This category refers to the shortcomings of current machine learning solutions in detecting misinformation in multi-modal environments.
-The following is a non-exhaustive list of existing shortcomings: \begin{itemize} \item{\textbf{Inexplicability of current models}} A majority of the existing models do not provide any explicable information about the regions of interest, common patterns of inconsistencies among modalities and type of misinformation e.g., manipulation, exaggeration etc. While some recent works attempt to use attention-based techniques to overcome the problem of ineffective multi-modal embedding and provide some interpretability, most of them usually follow a trial and error approach like masking to find relevant sections to attend to.
-However, interpretable and explainable AI is crucial in building trust and confidence as well as fairness and transparency which is being mostly neglected. \item{\textbf{Non-transferable models to unseen events}} Most of the existing models are designed in such a way that they extract and learn event-specific features e.g., COVID-19, election etc. Thus, they are most likely biased toward specific events and as a result, non-transferable to unseen and emerging events.
-For this very reason, building models that learn general features and separate them from the nontransferable event-specific features would be extremely useful.
+The following is a non-exhaustive list of existing shortcomings: \begin{itemize}

+\item{\textbf{Inexplicability of current models:}} a majority of the existing models do not provide any explicable information about the regions of interest, common patterns of inconsistencies among modalities, and types of misinformation (e.g., manipulation, exaggeration).
+While some recent works attempt to use attention-based techniques to overcome the problem of ineffective multi-modal embedding and provide some interpretability, most of them usually follow a trial-and-error approach like masking to find relevant sections to attend to.
+However, interpretable and explainable AI is crucial in building trust and confidence as well as fairness and transparency, which are mostly neglected.

+\item{\textbf{Non-transferable models to unseen events:}} most of the existing models are designed in such a way that they extract and learn event-specific features (e.g., COVID-19, election).
+Thus, they are most likely biased toward specific events and, as a result, not transferable to unseen and emerging events.
+For this reason, building models that learn general features and separate them from the non-transferable event-specific features would be extremely useful.

-\item{\textbf{Unscalibility of current models}} Considering the expensive and complicated structures of deep networks and the fact that most of the existing multi-modal models leverage multiple deep networks (one for each modality), they are not scalable if the number of modalities increases.
-Moreover, many of the existing models require heavy computing resources and need large volume of memory storage and processing units.
-Therefore, scalablity of proposed models should be taken into account while developing new architectures. \item \textbf{Vulnerabilities against adversarial attacks} Malicious adversaries continuously try to fool the misinformation detection models.
-This is especially feasible when the underlying model’s techniques and cues are revealed to the attacker, such as when the attacker can probe the model.
-As a result, many of the detection techniques become dated in a short period of time.
-Thus, there is a need to create detection models that are resistant to manipulation. \end{itemize}
+\item{\textbf{Unscalability of current models:} }considering the expensive and complicated structures of deep networks and the fact that most of the existing multi-modal models leverage multiple deep networks (one for each modality), they are not scalable if the number of modalities increases.
+Moreover, many of the existing models require heavy computing resources and need a large volume of memory storage and processing units.
+Therefore, the scalability of proposed models should be taken into account while developing new architectures.